Looking to reduce your energy bills? Take a look at these 10 tips to get you started…

 9. Bleed your radiators – this will make your heating more efficient and keep your bills down.
 Follow our step-by-step guide.

-10. Switch your energy tariff – head over to our comparison channel to check whether there’s a cheaper tariff out there for you.
+10. Switch your energy tariff – check whether there’s a cheaper tariff out there for you.
 It’ll only take a few minutes and could save you hundreds every year.

 Please note: any rates or deals mentioned in this article were available at the time of writing.
 Click on a highlighted product and apply direct.